 For example, the Rambler tumbler comes equipped with an easy to use slider-lid that’s powered by magnets.
 Also, the top screws on to the bottle itself, so there’s not much fear of the tumbler opening accidentally.
 However, the Magslide lid is not a percent spill-proof, which is quite a drawback.

 The 18 oz.
 Hydro Flask Bottle features a flex cap.
 While the flex cap is excellent at avoiding spills, its disadvantage is that you can’t drink anything without unscrewing the entire cap first.

 It seems to us that the overall winner of this category despite the cons is the Hydro Flask.
 Spilling cold beverages or water is not exactly a big deal, but hot drinks can cause serious damage if spilled.
 That’s why, according to us, the Yeti Tumbler loses this round.

 This comparison review was certainly an eye-opener for us, and we hope that it’ll be the same for you.

 We know a lot of readers may have started out as confused about the yeti or hydro flask debate, but we’re sure a lot of you have figured out the winner already.

 The last flask standing is the Hydro Flask Water Bottle, and it’s the hero for several reasons.
 For one, the Hydro Flask Bottle has some amazing features – it has double-wall vacuum insulation, it’s BPA-free, it’s dishwasher safe, it doesn’t have spill issues, and it comes with a limited lifetime warranty.

-So there you have it, the answer to the question is Yeti or Hydro Flask better, is most certainly Hydro Flask.
+So there you have it.
+The answer to the question is Yeti or Hydro Flask better?
+It is most certainly Hydro Flask.